-Are you thinking about taking a day trip to Chichen Itza?
+Are you thinking about taking a day trip to Chichen Itza, Mexico?
 Awesome!
 A visit to Chichen Itza is a good idea!

-In this post we will share our adventures at Chichen Itza.
-We will go over the best Chichen Itza tours, logistics, and how to plan your trip to Chichen Itza.
+In this post, we will share all the best things to do in Chichen Itza.
+We will go over the best Chichen Itza tours from Cancun and at the site, Chichen Itza tickets, logistics, and how to plan your trip to Chichen Itza.

 If you want to save this information for later be sure to pin this to Pinterest.